mathworks/Seismic-HAzard-Parameters-Evaluation-Interface-SHAppE/README.md

 ## 3rd Party Content

 - **Original MATLAB Functions for Hazard Analysis**: SHAppE relies on the original MATLAB functions for seismic hazard parameter evaluations available in the SHAPE toolbox repository: https://epos-apps.grid.cyfronet.pl/tcs-ah/sera-applications/src/branch/master/SHAPE_Package/SHAPE_ver2b.0/SSH.
 - **Sample data can be downloaded from Thematic Core Service - Anthropogenic Hazards (TCS-AH)** on the Episodes Platform: https://episodesplatform.eu/?lang=en#episode:SONG_TRANH.
 The dataset includes seismicity records and water level measurements from the Song Tranh 2 reservoir in Vietnam.
 These data are shared under the Creative Commons Attribution 4.0 International License (CC:BY).
 We processed the original data in the Sample_Data directory to be compatible with the app.
+We duplicated the ML as MW in seismic data and Water Level as Pressure in production data for demonstration purposes.

 ## Installation and Usage